philkidd/SourceExtraction/README.md

 Main files:

-Demo.py - main file for setting parameters and running everything
+Demo.py - main file for setting parameters and running everything.
+Run to see code works.

-BlockLocalNMF.py - main script for running an NMF repetition
+BlockLocalNMF.py - main script for running a single NMF repetition.
+LocalNMF code contains description of all input parameters.

 AuxilaryFunctions.py - as the name implies...